 - 4. Vortex the master mix at medium speed for 5 seconds and spin the tube briefly in a microcentrifuge to remove any liquid from the cap. - 5.
 With the 96-well optical reaction plate in a support base dispense 23uL of the master mix into each sample well. - 6.
-Add 2uL of sample, calibrator, and control(s) to the appropriate wells. - 7.
+Add 2uL or 8uL of sample, and 2uL calibrators, and the appropriate volume of controls (2 or 8uL) to the appropriate wells. - 7.
 Carefully seal the reaction plate with the optical adhesive cover.
 Use the applicator to ensure the cover forms a smooth airtight seal over the entire 96-well surface. - 8.
 Transport the reaction plate to the ABI 7500 SDS in the amplification area. - 9.
 Turn on the computer (if necessary) and then the SDS instrument. - 10.
 Push the plate door in and slide it out until it provides room to insert the plate. - 11.
 Position the plate in the thermal block so that well Al is in the upper left corner and the notched corner is in the upper right corner. - 12.
 Gently close the door to by sliding it backward into position. - 13.
 Launch the 7500 SDS Software and set up a plate document (File> New) either by using a blank document or opening a plate document template.
 The plate document shows the location of samples/standards on the reaction plate.
 If a sample import file (.txt) has been created it can be imported by selecting File>Import Sample Setup and browsing for the appropriate file.
 If the sample setup was imported then skip to step 18. - 14.
 If required, add detectors to the plate document.
 If the detectors for the Quantifiler kit have been created, they will be listed in the Detector Manager: Tools>Detector Manager.
+Highlight the

-Highlight the Quantifiler Human and IPC detectors in order to make them available to the plate.
-Click "Add to Plate
+Quantifiler Human and IPC detectors in order to make them available to the plate.
+Click "Add to Plate Document".